 WHAT IS DRY NEEDLING?

 Dry Needling, simply put, is rebooting the mechanism.
-A very tiny needle (.25-.30 mm in diameter) is placed in a nerve ending (homeostatic point) or a "Knot" (trigger point) with the goal of returning the tissue to its normal function,(homeostasis).
+A very tiny needle (.25-.30 mm in diameter) is placed in a nerve ending (homeostatic point) or a "Knot" (trigger point) with the goal of resetting the tissue to its normal function,(homeostasis).
 An analogy for the homeowner would be rekindling the pilot light on your furnace.
 You push the little red reset button, the pilot light is activated and the water heater returns to its normal function of heating water.

 People ask "Is Dry Needling painful"?
 If the initial piercing of the skin is done correctly you may not feel more than pressure.
 Some hypersensitive skin may feel the prick, some won't.
 Then, the next sensation you feel is of the hypertonic muscle or tissue fully contracting when the needle reaches it.
 The contraction, according to those who have received this treatment, "is not what you had expected".
 The results are truly amazing.